 Outdated product UI: Not all of IBM’s software products have been “Carbonized,” or designed in the Carbon Design System.
 Designers and strategists were hesitant to show outdated products that were aesthetically unappealing, overly busy and clashed with the Carbon design on the product page.

-Audience: The product images cater to multiple audiences – the C-suite who decides to purchase the product, the practitioner who implements it, and the end user/consumer who interacts with it.
+Audience: These product images catered to multiple audiences — the C-suite who decides to purchase the product, the practitioner who implements it, and the consumer who interacts with it.

 GOAL